serverless/blog/posts/2018-05-07-how-create-rest-api-serverless-components.md

 Here, we're adding our `createProcuct` component which is of `type` `aws-lambda`.

-We've defined the function's configuration with the help of the components `inputs`.
+We've defined the function's configuration with the help of the component's `inputs` section.
 Note that we're specifing the path to our function's code with the help of the `root` property and the environment variables via `env`.

 #### `getProduct` and `listProducts`